SignalK/vedirect-serial-usb/README.md

 The TCP and UDP connection methods are to allow connecting to a Victron product too far away to run a serial cable.
-Ie. using a bridge to LAN/Wi-Fi that takes the serial data and makes it available on a TCP socker or sends it out as UDP packets.
+Ie. using a bridge to LAN/Wi-Fi that takes the serial data and makes it available on a TCP socket or sends it out as UDP packets.
 There are many of such devices available, as well as example DIY projects.
 A good example on how to make it yourself is explained here: https://pysselilivet.blogspot.com/2021/02/victron-vedirect-with-raspberry.html.